-Council's Vision and Values have been translated into six strategic directions related to the ongoing management of growth:
+Council's Vision and Values have been translated into seven strategic directions related to the ongoing management of growth:

-- Plan for a district characterised by contained urban communities, bordered by a productive, functional rural environment. - Design and plan compact, walkable and adaptable urban areas. - ✤ Create vibrant, diverse places and spaces where people love to live, work, play and invest. - ✤ Recognise tangata whenua, cultural identity and build strong, collaborative relationships. - Provide the platform for a sustainable economy. - Integrate sustainable infrastructure provision, land use and funding.
+- 1. Plan for a district characterised by contained urban communities, bordered by a productive, functional rural environment. - 2.
+Design and plan compact, walkable and adaptable urban areas. - 3.
+Create vibrant, diverse places and spaces where people love to live, work, play and invest. - 4.
+Recognise tangata whenua cultural identity and build strong, collaborative relationships. - 5.
+Provide the platform for a sustainable economy. - 6.
+Integrate sustainable infrastructure provision, land use and funding. - 7.
+Manage development to enhance and protect the natural environment.